 Once you receive a recipe for homemade cat food from a board-certified veterinary nutritionist, it is very important that you follow it carefully.
 Each ingredient must be measured and added to the food in the exact quantities stated.
 Even seemingly harmless changes – like adding extra of your cat’s favorite ingredient or swapping one ingredient for another – can alter the nutrient profile of the diet and lead to problems in the long run.
 If you are struggling to make the recipe to the exact specifications, you should contact the nutritionist again and ask them to reformulate.

 Homemade cat food requires a delicate balance and is often time-consuming to achieve, which is why many pet owners prefer store-bought cat food.

 - Five Human Foods That Are Poisonous to Cats

 - What are the benefits of raw cat food?

 - Five Tips to Improve Your Cat’s Diet

 Is store-bought cat food healthy for my cat?

 Store-bought cat food has many advantages over homemade cat food.
 Commercially prepared cat foods are already complete and balanced, which means they contain all of the nutrients your cat needs to thrive.
 You won’t need to worry about weighing out ingredients or purchasing the appropriate supplements.
+Each piece of kibble contains the exact same nutrients, meaning your cat cannot pick and choose their favorite bits, unbalancing their diet further.
 Store-bought cat food is also readily accessible and far more convenient for most pet owners than attempting to adhere to a homemade diet.

 All of this will enable you to make an informed decision and choose a diet that best fits your cat’s needs.